martindizon-aircall/aircall-gs-cti-dialer/README.md

 - Click-to-Dial
 - Create Dialer Campaigns

 This is possible because Aircall has a broad and well-document public REST API!
+This version of the application supports only one Google Sheet per one Aircall User.

 But please keep in mind the following:

 - Installation only needs to be performed once — after, the agent can use the application as many times as they want (without needing to install again)
 - In the current version, this application needs to be installed per Google Sheet